 I love what Deborah did next.
-She sang a song.
-A duet in fact, according to 5:1, "On that day Deborah and Barak son of Abinoam sang this song."
-If we learn what the Lord can do from Deborah's story in chapter 4...
+It seems so out of place.
+She sang a song, a duet in fact.
+According to 5:1, "On that day Deborah and Barak son of Abinoam sang this song."
+We've learned what the Lord can do from Deborah's story in chapter 4.

 II.
-We learn what the Lord deserves from Deborah's song (ch 5).
+Deborah's song: We see what the Lord deserves (ch 5).

-Not only did she sing it, but it's likely she wrote it too (see verse 7; also note the feminine Hebrew verbs throughout).
-It's quite a song, and it makes one point perfectly clear.
+Not only did she sing it, but apparently she wrote it too.
+She identifies herself by name in verse 7, and there are feminine Hebrew verbs throughout.
+It's quite a song, and it makes a vital point perfectly clear.

 When the Lord does something, the Lord deserves the credit.
 When He rescues sinners, He deserves the credit.
 When He chooses to use us in the process, He deserves the credit.
 And that's what Deborah gave Him in this song.

-We don't have time to look at the parts of this song, but I want you to see the flow of the whole.
+We don't have time to look at the particulars of this song, but I want you to see the flow of the whole.
 There are four movements to Deborah's song.

 A. Deborah sang about what the Lord did in the battle (2-12).
-The duet begins in verse 2, "When the princes in Israel take the lead, when the people willingly offer themselves- praise the LORD!"
+The duet begins in verse 2 (NIV), "When the princes in Israel take the lead, when the people willingly offer themselves- praise the LORD!"
 That's for sure.
-When leaders do what they're supposed to do-that's lead, and when the rest of the people do what they're supposed to do-that's willingly offer themselves for the work their leaders call them to do, the fitting response is surely, "Praise the Lord!"
+When leaders do what they're supposed to do, which is lead, and when the rest of the people do what they're supposed to do, which is willingly offer themselves for the work their leaders call them to do, the fitting response is surely, "Praise the Lord!"
+Or, "Bless the Lord!", as the ESV says.